 - The park has added a camping and lodging facilities that should attract an increased number of visitors

 - The park has opened up additional areas for trail exploration and construction, ensuring a greater number of single-track options and therefore a greater number of visitors

 The market potential inherent in those visitors is substantial.
-According to third-party research data, approximately 30% of all cyclists would prefer to rent rather than transport their own bicycles, especially those who are visiting the area for reasons other than cycling.
+According to third-party research data, approximately 30 percent of all cyclists would rather rent than transport their own bicycles, especially those who are visiting the area for reasons other than cycling.

-The cycling shops located in Harrisonburg, VA, are direct and established competitor.
+The cycling shops located in Harrisonburg, VA, are direct and established competitors.
 Our two primary competitive advantages will be location and lower costs.